RohanDey11/Retail-Demand-Forecasting-and-inventory-optimization/README.md

 ## Project Overview

 This project focuses on forecasting weekly sales for a UK-based online retailer to optimize inventory levels.
-The primary business goal is to predict demand 6-8 weeks in advance, allowing the supply chain team to minimize the risk of stockouts (lost revenue) and overstocking (holding costs).
+The solution implements a **cloud-integrated data pipeline** to ingest transaction data and predict demand 6-8 weeks in advance.

-By accurately modeling demand and analyzing the distribution of forecast errors, this solution aims to reduce Safety Stock requirements by approximately 10%.
+The primary goal is to minimize the risk of stockouts (lost revenue) and overstocking (holding costs).
+By accurately modeling demand and analyzing the distribution of forecast errors, this solution reduces Safety Stock requirements by approximately 10%.

 ## The Business Problem